Spring has officially sprung.

 Place 2 tablespoons butter or oil in a small skillet and warm over medium heat.
-Once melted, add 1 cup fresh bread crumbs (or 1/2 cup if you are using packaged bread crumbs) to the pan.
+Once melted, add 1 cup of the fresh bread crumbs (or 1/2 cup if you are using packaged bread crumbs) to the pan.
 Cook, stirring occasionally, until the bread crumbs are golden and crisp.
 Turn off the heat and stir in the garlic powder and a sprinkle of salt and pepper.
 Set aside for later.

 Add 6 tablespoons (1/4 cup + 2 tablespoons) of oil to a large deep skillet and warm over medium-low heat.
 Add the shallots and cook, stirring occasionally, until softened and just starting to turn golden, about 8-10 minutes.